dOrgTech/the-graph-mutations-spec/README.md

 ```

 ### Decisions Made
+**Define Mutations In GraphQL:**
+Keeping everything in GraphQL...
-**Define Mutations In GraphQL:** In our last call, the idea of defining the mutations in the manifest file was brought up.
-I saw this as very limiting, as it removes the ability to define additional datatypes that can be used as argument or return values within the mutation's function signature.
-Additionally, keeping everything in GraphQL promotes consistency and predictability for how types will be bound to the resolver's implementation language, since that standard is already defined for us by GraphQL tooling.
-Lastly, this also allows you to use subgraph entity types within your mutation definitions.
+* Promotes consistency and predictability for how types will be bound to the resolver's implementation language, since this standard is already defined for us by existing GraphQL tooling.
+* Allows you to both define new data types (for example `input GravatarOptions`) and use existing entity types (for example `Gravatar`) within your mutation definitions.

-**Define Mutations In a Separate GraphQL & YAML File:** The following thoughts played a role in this decision...
+**Define Mutations In a Separate GraphQL & YAML File:**
+The following thoughts played a role in this decision...
 * In order to promote the decoupling of codebases (subgraph mappings & mutations), defining the mutations in separate GraphQL & YAML files is desired.
-* Helps keep write-specific schema data types separate from the main schema of the subgraph's entity store.
+* Helps keep write-specific data types separate from the main schema of the subgraph's entity store.
 To illustrate this, see "GravatarOptions" in the example above.
+We'd like to keep these types out of the main schema file.
-* Having a separate manifest yaml file could allow developers to publish mutations for pre-existing subgraphs, without modifying the root manifest file and bumping the version number.
+* Ideally developers could publish mutations for pre-existing subgraphs, without having to modify the root manifest.

-**Multiple `kind`s of Mutation Resolvers:** In the future, we may want to support resolvers that are compiled to WASM.
+**Multiple `kind`s of Mutation Resolvers:**
+In the future, we may want to support resolvers that are compiled to WASM.

-**Server-Side == Client-Side Resolvers:** Originally, I had "`kind: browser/javascript`", but realized that (1) Apollo GraphQL resolvers have the same signature client-side as they do server-side, and (2) implementing server-side resolvers within graph-node could (and should) be done in a way that doesn't require any code changes from the mutation developer (see "Post MVP Goals" section below).
+**Server-Side == Client-Side Resolvers:**
+Originally, I had "`kind: browser/javascript`", but realized that (1) Apollo GraphQL resolvers have the same signature client-side as they do server-side, and (2) implementing server-side resolvers within graph-node could (and should) be done in a way that doesn't require any code changes from the mutation developer (see "Post MVP Goals" section below).

 ## Step 2: Add Mutations To Subgraph Manifest